JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

-There is a tension between two general principles in computing: on the one hand, re-using highly optimized code is often good for performance; on the other other hand, optimized code that is specialized for your problem can usually beat general-purpose optimized functions.
+There is a tension between two general principles in computing: on the one hand, re-using highly optimized code is often good for performance; on the other other hand, optimized code that is specialized for your problem can usually beat general-purpose functions.
 This is illustrated nicely by the vectorized version of our code above:

 ```jl